Dev-Aten/Edith/README.md

 # Edith

-  A Minecraft: Bedrock Edition server software written in NodeJS
+### A Minecraft: Bedrock Edition server software written in NodeJS

+This software made by Flos Team( in INEZE )